-A starter kit like the one from Vilros includes most of what you need to get up and running.
+A starter kit on Amazon includes most of what you need to get up and running.
 It’s about $70 (and includes the base Pi board), which is less expensive than buying everything separately.
 You get an adapter for power, HDMI cable for display, microSD card for memory, edimax wi-fi adapter for Internet access, and a nice sturdy case to protect your new Pi.
 It came with a manual that was pretty helpful too.

 Aside from the kit, you’ll also need a mouse/keyboard for input (with 4 USB ports, there’s plenty of space for peripherals).
-If you don’t have an old set lying around, pick up a pair for $15.
+If you don’t have an old set lying around, you can pick up a set for $15.